Frequently Asked Questions

 16. Do you have a stand for the drum?

-- The drum need to be on a soft surface to avoid dampening the vibrations.
+- The drum need to be able to vibrate to sustain good resonant tone.
+The included stand offers minimum contact while supporting the drum and allows it to vibrate.
+You can place the drum on any soft surface to avoid dampening the vibrations.
 Your lap works well, but you need a little help if you want to place it on a hard surface.
 Anything soft will do (like a small pillow).

 17. Do you offer wholesale?